example42/puppet-architectures/README.md

                  # Link to  -> architectures/$linked_architecture/site

     parc         # Simple script that quickly links a new architecture, changing links in the main directory.

+    hieradata    # The directory that contains Hiera's data, organized following the hierarchy in hiera.yaml files
+                 # Link to -> architectures/$linked_architecture/hieradata

+    hiera-vagrant.yaml # The Hiera file used by Vagrant during Puppet provisioning in apply mode.
+                       # Link to -> architectures/$linked_architecture/hiera-vagrant.yaml

+    hiera.yaml         # The Hiera file supposed to be used on the Master, when provisioning in agent mode.
+                       # Link to -> architectures/$linked_architecture/hiera.yaml

     r10k.yaml    # Sample configuration file for r10k